EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

     1    1    2    1    0      1    1    !
 3P
 ~~~

-**Caution**{: style="color: red"} these core levels are calculated indpendently of the valence levels, and there is a slight residual
+**Caution:**{: style="color: red"} these core levels are calculated indpendently of the valence levels, and there is a slight residual
 nonorthogonality that can cause problems if the core levels are too shallow.
 A safer approach is to include these levels in the valence
 through local orbitals, though in this case the levels are deep enough that the present treatment is adequate.